 -

-Risk Management: Recognizing & attending problems related to AI systems such as security concerns, privacy violations, and impact on people (customers, clients, & employees).
+Risk Management: Recognizing & addressing problems related to AI systems, such as security concerns, privacy violations, and impact on people (customers, clients, & employees).

 -

-Directive: Creating & incorporating various laws & regulations to address the use of AI, attending issues such as data protection and accountability.
+Directive: Creating & incorporating various laws & regulations to address the use of AI, addressing issues such as data protection and accountability.

 -